2000 AD - issue 113

 This panel may only be a very vague sketch of a spaceship, almost completely lacking in detail, but I have to admit that I do like it.
 I particularly like that big front window.
 I’m a sucker for complex windows, like the spiderweb window of the Millennium Falcon.

-The strip ends with a murder that I remember to this day because the design of the laser disintegrator this poor rube gets kicked into offends my sense of health and safety so much.
+The strip ends with a murder that I remember - through the decades - to this day, because the design of the laser disintegrator this poor rube gets kicked into offends my sense of health and safety so much.
 Something so dangerous should be protected with more than just a big sign on the hatch that covers it.

 Next up, Ezquerra does his usual beautiful art for Strontium Dog, including here a kind of half pterodactyl, half scorpion bird.
 This episode of the story is quite trippy, as the characters move through an alternative dimension that is very similar to Hell, like the sort of thing that might be written on a drug fueled bender, but the art is great, and it is a nice break from the usual antics of Strontium Dog, which often lacks the whimsy that this story has in spades.